 No, you will not need to pay for your tuition during Orientation.
 NEIU uses an electronic billing (e-billing) service.
 You will receive an e-mail notification to your NEIUport account when your e-bill is available for viewing.
 You are responsible to have your tuition and fees paid by the due dates.
 You will be responsible for all late fees regardless of the status of a bill.
-Please be aware of payment deadlines on the Tuition and Fees Payment Schedule (available under "Calendars".)
+Please be aware of payment deadlines on the Tuition and Fees Payment Schedule (available under "Calendars") in your NEIU port.

 Will I be able to meet with Financial Aid during Orientation?

 Yes.
-There are presentations about Financial Aid and Scholarships during Orientation.
+There are presentations on Financial Aid and Scholarships during Orientation.
 In addition, you are welcome to stop by the Financial Aid Office and speak with a representative at the end of the orientation day.
-The Financial Aid Office is located in D Building, Room 200 (second level, above Enrollment and Bursar Services).
+The Financial Aid Office is located in D Building, Room 200 (second level, above Enrollment and Student Payment Services).

 Can my family come to Orientation with me?

-Yes, family members may attend Orientation and there is a separate orientation program designed just for them.
-However, childcare is not provided during orientation so please make arrangements accordingly.
-Holding separate orientations allows staff to better address the unique priorities and questions that students and families typically have.
-In addition, orientation is a step in your adjustment to college life dealing with topics you will encounter in college.
+Yes, family members may attend Orientation.
+There is a separate orientation program designed just for them.
+However, childcare is not provided.
+Tailored orientations allow staff to better address the unique priorities and questions that students and families typically have.
+In addition, orientation is a step in your adjustment to college life.
 When reviewing the orientation dates please be aware that not all orientation sessions offer a family program.
 Please make your choice accordingly.
-We also offer three specific dates that will have a Spanish speaking program.
+We also offer three specific dates that will have a Spanish speaking portion.

 Is there a fee to attend Family Orientation?

 No, there is no charge for family members to attend orientation with their student.
-Because of limited space, we do ask that no more than 3 family members attend orientation.
+Because of limited space, we do ask that no more than 3 family members attend.

 Can my family members go with me to academic advisement?

 No. Advising and registration is set aside for you to focus on selecting classes with your advisor.
-It's important that you understand the requirements of your academic major since your success is ultimately up to you.
+It's important you understand the requirements of your academic major since your success is ultimately up to you.
 For that reason, you'll go to your advising session on your own.
-Your parents will have opportunities to speak with faculty and staff during the parent program at Orientation, so their questions and concerns can be addressed then.
+Your parents will have opportunities to speak with faculty and staff during the parent program at Orientation.
+Your parents/family members questions and concerns can be addressed then.